 In The Matrix Revolutions, a female character named Charra with a crew-cut, a tanktop, and big ol' biceps is introduced right before the battle against the machines to help out Zee, who is trying to hold the line until her husband Link shows up.
 Guess what happens.

 Holly from The Descent is a curious example.
 While she fits the "least feminine" part of the description, she was an impulsive and reckless amateur who obviously saw herself as an Action Girl but ended up getting herself injured through her carelessness which led to her getting killed off first.
 In the sequel, which has four Action Girls, Cath the trained cave diver is killed first while Juno and Sarah being average outdoor enthusiasts die last and the cop Rios is left alive.

 Carnosaur 2 features a tough female clearly modeled on Vasquez who is killed pretty gruesomely during the finale.

-Played straight in Lake Placid 3, where Yancy Butler's character takes down two giant crocodiles with a hunting knife after being both bitten and shot, and then just... lies down and dies.
+Justified in Lake Placid 3, where Yancy Butler's character takes down two giant crocodiles with a hunting knife after being both bitten and shot.
+Naturally, the injuries catch up with her.

-The Action Girl is the first contestant killed in Slashers, just after she had killed one the eponymous psychos.
+The Action Girl is the first contestant killed in Slashers and just after she had killed one the eponymous psychos.